deco-sites/starting/docs/developing/accept-a-section/en.md

 }
 ```

-3. Inside your section component, access the `Component` and `props` properties from the `section` prop.
+3. Inside your section component, access the `Component` and `props` properties from the `myProp` prop.
 The `Component` property represents the component function of the section passed as a parameter, and the `props` property contains the props of that section.

 ## Example